Ervins29/je-tech-test-assesment/src/TestAssesment.Web/Readme.md

 A Blazor Server application that allows users to search for movies using the OMDB API and maintains a history of last 5 searches.

-## Features

-- Search for movies by title using the OMDB API
-- View detailed movie information including ratings, cast, plot, and more
-- Automatically saves successful searches to local history
-- Maintains up to 5 recent searches (older searches are automatically removed)
-- Prevents duplicate entries in search history
-- Responsive UI built with MudBlazor

 ## Technology Stack

 - **.NET 10.0** - Framework